 The section of the Weber River Trail that was closed due to the June 11th fire is now reopened.
 Once again everyone can enjoy the full length of the trail through Riverdale City.
 The section of bridge that burned to the ground has been rebuilt (see pictures below).
 We appreciate all who helped prepare the trail for reopening.

 NEW TRAIL BRIDGE PUT IN PLACE

 A new pedestrian bridge has been set in place at the south end of the Weber River trail.
 The new bridge is located about a mile and a half south of the south trail parking lot (near the Civic Center).
 The bridge connects to a two mile section of unpaved trail running south along the Weber River.
-The bridge will not be open for use until early spring when the concrete deck is poured and ramps built.
+The bridge is now open.
 This is an exciting addition to our river trail system.

 The Riverdale trail system has become a very popular place to visit, walk, ride, and jog.
 Because it is so popular it has become necessary to beef up enforcement of city rules and ordinances concerning the trail system so that all can enjoy it.
 The patrons of the trail system have experienced less than desirable conditions such as dog droppings, dogs off leashes going after walkers and joggers, and bicyclists traveling too fast.
 The city has received numerous complaints regarding these problems.

 In response to these problems our Animal Control Officer Bonnie Jones will spend more time on the trail and will exercise zero tolerance for those not conforming to the rules of the trail.
 She will issue citations for any unleashed dogs on the trail.
 We will also be sending police officers multiple times each day to watch for offenders with a zero tolerance stance.
 We hope that by enforcing these laws residents will feel safer and enjoy their experiences on the trail.